chtsai0105/dbcanlight/README.md

 python3 hmmsearch_parser.py -i hmmsearch.out
 ```

-The script `substrate_parser.py` is used to map HMM profiles to its potential substrates.
+The script `dbcanLight-subparser` is used to map HMM profiles to its potential substrates.
-Note that if your results is in domtblout format, you should first use `hmmsearch_parser.py` to convert it to a 10-column tsv.
+Note that if your results is in domtblout format, you should first use `dbcanLight-subparser` to convert it to a 10-column tsv.
-Use `python3 substrate_parser.py --help` to see more details.
+Use `dbcanLight-subparser --help` to see more details.
 ```
 options:
   -h, --help            show this help message and exit